shameem11/Movie-Recommendation-/README.md

 ## Content-Based Movie Recommendation System

-To build a content-based movie recommendation system, we use `CountVectorizer` to transform selected text features (such as genres, cast, and keywords) into a matrix of token counts, where each movie is represented by a vector of its word frequencies.
-We then apply cosine similarity to this vectorized data to calculate similarity scores between movies.
-Cosine similarity measures the angle between vectors, indicating how closely related the movies are based on shared content.
-Using this similarity matrix, we can recommend movies that are most similar to a given movie, effectively leveraging the content without needing user preferences.
+This content-based movie recommendation system uses CountVectorizer to transform key text features (such as genres, cast, and keywords) into a matrix of token counts, representing each movie as a vector of word frequencies.
+Cosine similarity is then applied to these vectors to calculate similarity scores between movies, based on shared content.
+This similarity matrix allows the system to recommend movies that are most similar to a given movie, purely through content analysis, without relying on user preferences.